NougatCA/Hybrid-DeepCom-in-Pytorch/README.md

 # Requirements

-The following code should be run beforehand.
+The following code should be run in advance.

 ```python
 import nltk